friendsofhyperf/components/docs/en/components/compoships.md

 ### Example

-As an example, let's say we have a task list with categories managed by multiple user teams where:
+For example, suppose we have a task list with categories that are managed by multiple user teams, where:

 - A task belongs to a category
 - A task is assigned to a team